 Want To Help Someone In A Poor Village?
 Give Them A Bus Ticket Out

 The loan was tiny.
 Just $19 to buy a bus ticket.
-But for Mariful Islam the difference it made was immense.
+But for Mariful Islam, the difference it made was immense.

 Islam is 24.
-He's lived in the same rural village in Bangladesh his whole life.
+He has lived in the same rural village in Bangladesh his whole life.
 He doesn't own his own land.
-So he scrapes out a living working other people's farms.
+So he scrapes out a living working on other people's farms.

 "Mostly I plant and I harvest rice in the paddies," he says.

-But every September marks the start of a two-to-three month period when the rice is just growing.
+But every September marks the start of a two-to-three-month period when the rice is just growing.
 "There's no work for me to do," says Islam.
 Which means he and his wife and their toddler son have to get by on the family's meager savings.

 "We have a lot problems getting enough food," says Islam.
 Instead of three meals a day, they cut back to two — skipping lunch.
 And they mostly eat rice.
-There's practically no meat or fish.
+There is practically no meat or fish.
 Not even for his son.

-At times Islam had considered heading to the capital city of Dhaka, about a seven hour bus ride away.
+At times, Islam had considered heading to the capital city of Dhaka, about a seven-hour bus ride away.
 Maybe he could find a job there to tide the family over.

 But he always concluded it was too risky.
 He didn't have the money for the bus ticket.
-So he would need to borrow it from a local moneylender, who'd charge an exorbitant interest rate of about 10 to 15 percent a month.
-And Islam couldn't be sure he'd even get a job.
-After all, he'd never been to the capital.
+So he would need to borrow it from a local moneylender, who would charge an exorbitant interest rate of about 10 percent to 15 percent a month.
+And Islam couldn't be sure he would even get a job.
+After all, he had never been to the capital.
 Not once.
 What if it didn't work out?
 The family would be ruined.

 Enter Ahmed Mushfiq Mobarak.

-Today Mobarak is an economist at Yale University.
-But he grew up in Bangladesh, where he'd heard a lot about the seasonal famine that plagues farm workers like Islam.
+Mobarak is an economist at Yale University.
+But he grew up in Bangladesh, where he had heard a lot about the seasonal famine that plagues farmworkers like Islam.
 In fact, this period is so widespread — and so problematic — across Bangladesh it has a name.
 "It's called monga," says Mobarak.
-And he recalls that every year the newspapers would be filled with reports about the latest multimillion dollar aid program to get people through the monga season — sometimes straight up food distribution efforts but more often food-for-work programs, aimed at creating employment.
+And he recalls that every year, the newspapers would be filled with reports about the latest multimillion-dollar aid program to get people through the monga season — sometimes straight-up food distribution efforts but more often food-for-work programs aimed at creating employment.

-Once he became an economist, Mobarak thought back to what struck him as a major flaw in this approach: In a place like rural Bangladesh, there's a limit to how many jobs you can create.
+Once he became an economist, Mobarak thought back to what struck him as a major flaw in this approach: In a place like rural Bangladesh, there is a limit to how many jobs you can create.

 Yet there is no shortage of jobs in Bangladesh's cities.
 And that gave Mobarak an idea: "Instead of trying to force job creation where the people are, why don't we try to move people to where the jobs are?"

-Specifically, Mobarak wanted to see if a little bit of aid could give people in rural areas enough of a cushion so they could try their luck in the city without risking catastrophic consequences if they didn't find a job.
+Specifically, Mobarak wanted to see whether a little bit of aid could give people in rural areas enough of a cushion so they could try their luck in the city without risking catastrophic consequences if they didn't find a job.

 Beginning in 2008, Mobarak set up a series of experiments.
-During the monga season he gives farm workers a one-time, very low interest loan — it's now about $19 — that they can use to get to the city.
+During the monga season, he gives farmworkers a one-time, very low-interest loan — it's now about $19 — that they can use to get to the city.

 "We chose that amount because it pays for the round-trip bus fare — plus a few days of food," says Mobarak.

 The result: The villagers who've been offered the help have been about 60 percent more likely to try their luck in a city.
-In virtually all cases it has been the men in a family who've made the journey.
+In virtually all cases, it has been the men in a family who've made the journey.
 And once there, the vast majority of them have succeeded in getting a temporary job — mainly pulling rickshaws.
-Most significantly, with the extra money their families have consumed an average of at least 36 percent more food.
-That's a much better track record than the traditional food-for-work or food distribution programs.
-"About five times as cost effective," notes Mobarak.
+Most significantly, with the extra money, their families have consumed an average of at least 36 percent more food.
+That is a much better track record than the traditional food-for-work or food distribution programs.
+"About five times as cost-effective," notes Mobarak.

 Mobarak has also found that the loan is particularly enticing when offered to the bulk of residents in a given village — as opposed to just a few individuals.